-- Section A four compulsory questions (40 marks) - Section A four compulsory questions (40 marks) Section B four compulsory questions (40 marks) - Plus 4 marks for spelling, punctuation and grammar
+- Section A four compulsory questions (40 marks) - Section B four compulsory questions (40 marks) - · Plus 4 marks for spelling, punctuation and grammar

 Access to Further and Higher Education: Provides access to A level and AS History in school sixth forms or at college.
 It is also a very well-respected GCSE that is appreciated for candidates applying for courses such as English Literature, Media Studies, Philosophy, Psychology, Politics, Art, etc.